Visual Lateralization in the Animal Kingdom

 Visual Lateralization in Pigeons

-Visual Systems of Birds
+Visual Systems of

-In birds, the left hemisphere of the brain is responsible for the analysis of little visual details, rule learning, and categorizing visual inputs that are received from the eyes.
-On the other hand, the right hemisphere is responsible for spatial attention and interactions with the environment (Manns and Ströckens, 2014).
+In birds, the left hemisphere of the brain is responsible for the of little visual details, rule learning, and categorizing visual inputs that are received from the eyes.
+On the other hand, the right hemisphere is responsible for spatial attention and interactions with the (Manns and Ströckens, 2014).
 Experiments conducted on various bird species through the momentary covering of one eye have shown that the left eye is connected to the right hemisphere while the right eye is connected to the left hemisphere (Manns and Ströckens, 2014).
 This results in the crossing of the optic nerves, which is also referred to as the optic chiasm, and is actually a phenomenon observed in all vertebrate species (Bainbridge, 2009).
 Additionally, from what has currently been observed in the wild, the visual systems of birds and the way they are organized and lateralized can differ from one species to another.

 These structural differences and visual pathway asymmetries are caused by differing amounts of light the right eye and the left eye receive during a bird’s embryonic development.
 This variation stems from the asymmetrical position of the embryo before hatching.
 In the egg, the bird embryo bends over to one side and turns its head right; this results in the right eye looking in the direction of the semitransparent eggshell.
 Contrarily, the left eye is obstructed by the body of the bird (Manns and Ströckens, 2014).
 This discrimination results in a significant variation in how much light each eye receives during embryonic development; light affects the right eye more than the left eye, resulting in both anatomical and functional lateralization in birds (Manns and Ströckens, 2014).